 A single corn bushel is enough to sweeten over 400 cans of soda pop.

 Approximately 2.5 gallons of ethanol fuel can be produced from just a single bushel.

 “Corn Belt” is a term used to describe the US states with ideal growing corn production conditions.

 The world record for tallest corn stalk exceeds 33 feet.
 The average corn height is around 8 – 10 feet.

 To produce one pound of corn, a farmer uses over 91 gallons of water.

 One acre of corn is estimated to eliminate over 8 tons of CO2 from the air.

 By now, you should be quite familiar with the benefits of trading corn in the futures market.
 You should also be able to take away some key insights and tips that you can use to get started.

 It’s important to remember that you need to take the necessary time to learn as much as you can about a new market.
 Knowing and learning the basics is key to building a strong foundation.
 From that point forward, you can apply various technical or fundamental models and test your ideas.

 With its high liquidity, strong trending characteristics, and seasonal tendencies, corn is a phenomenal product to trade.
 I would encourage you to use this reference guide as a starting point from which you can begin developing your own methods for trading corn futures.
-Once you’ve developed your trading strategy and are comfortable with your level of practice, take the next step and get funded with The Gauntlet Mini™ here.
+Once you develop your trading strategy and are comfortable with your practice level, take the next step and get funded with The Gauntlet Mini™ here.